Breadcrumb

 First-Year Seminars Build a Sense of Community and Connectedness for New First Year Students

-Instructor Description: First-Year Seminar classrooms are inclusive learning environments that foster positive relationships, recognize and celebrate differences and diversity among all participants, and contribute to a more enriching academic experience.
+First-Year Seminar classrooms are inclusive learning environments that foster positive relationships, recognize and celebrate differences among all participants, and contribute to a more enriching academic experience for everyone.

 Pillar 4: Exploration of Identity